tum-gis/InterSensorService/documentation/API Documentation/RefDoc.md

 Please note that the InterSensor Service currently does not support GetCapabilities and DescribeSensor operations.
 It is a work in progress.

 ## 52° North Timeseries API
-Timeseries API developed by 52°North is a RESTful web binding to the OGC Sensor Observation Service.
-It allows querying and visualizing sensor locations and their observations on the so-called Helgoland client.
+[Timeseries API](http://sensorweb.demo.52north.org/sensorwebclient-webapp-stable/api-doc/) developed by 52°North is a REST-ful web binding to the OGC Sensor Observation Service.
+It allows querying and visualizing sensor locations and their observations on the so-called [Helgoland client](https://github.com/52North/helgoland).

 The observations from established InterSensor Service can be queried according to Timeseries API by using the following command:
 ```